- Key Takeaways

 Key Takeaways

-• A governed knowledge layer is what separates AI as a feature from AI as infrastructure.
+- A governed knowledge layer is what separates AI as a feature from AI as infrastructure.

-• A Knowledge Engine connects, structures, governs, and activates enterprise context.
+- A Knowledge Engine connects, structures, governs, and activates enterprise context.

-• Enterprise-wide agents require orchestration and context, not better prompts.
+- Scaling enterprise AI requires orchestration and context, not better prompts.

-• Compliance failures kill more pilots than bad algorithms.
+- Compliance failures kill more pilots than bad algorithms.

-• The foundation determines the lifespan of your AI strategy.
+- The foundation determines the lifespan of your AI strategy.

-The Mess Nobody Wants to Admit
+The Problem Nobody Wants to Admit

 Here is a scenario that will feel familiar to many enterprises.
 Your organisation has run ten AI pilots in the last 18 months.
 Three are in production.
 Two of those are barely used.
 The others stalled somewhere between proof-of-concept and the compliance team.

-What is missing is a coherent, governed layer that turns scattered knowledge into something AI can actually use, audit, and trust.
+What is missing is a coherent, governed AI knowledge layer that turns scattered knowledge into something AI can actually use, audit, and trust.
 That is what a knowledge engine is.
 Without one, you just have a collection of expensive experiments.

-What a Knowledge Engine Actually Does
+Enterprise AI Knowledge Management: What a Knowledge Engine Actually Does

-Asana's research suggests as much as 60% of work time is spent searching for information, switching between apps, and chasing status updates.
+Asana's research suggests that as much as 60% of work time is spent searching for information, switching between apps, and chasing status updates.
 That inefficiency is the exact friction layer AI inherits when you try to scale it.
 A knowledge engine is designed to collapse it.

 It does four things simultaneously.